October 9-11, 2005 – Munich, Germany

 “The tragedies we are experiencing are not finished,” Amma said.
 “Nature continues to be angry and agitated.
 Only the cool, gentle breeze of divine grace can lift the clouds of anger, hatred and revenge.
 So, let us pray with melting hearts.”
 Many of Amma’s devotees could be heard commenting how correct Amma had been when she predicted back in 2002 that 2005 would be a Kashta-kaalam, a time of tragedy, for the world.

-With these prayers beginning each of the programmes, Amma carried on her darshan as usual, sharing the joys and sorrows of her German children as each of them individually came into her arms.
+With these prayers beginning each of the programs, Amma carried on her darshan as usual, sharing the joys and sorrows of her German children as each of them individually came into her arms.

 There was another unexpected musical performance as well, this one by a group of mentally challenged children from a school in Munich.
 Nath, a 21-year-old devotee from Halfling, Germany, had taught the children to sing a few simple bhajans, as part of their school’s classes on the cultures of Asia.
 The children sang versions of “Om Namah Shivaya,” “Amma Amma Taye” and “Om Lokah Samastah Sukhino Bhavantu.”
 It was a beautiful moment that touched everyone in the hall’s heart.